 Reach for this book when your child feels stifled by expectations or struggles to express their true self in a structured environment.
 This beautifully illustrated biography follows Anne Bradstreet, the first published poet in colonial America, as she navigates the rigid rules of Puritan life.
 It explores how she balanced her duties with a secret, burning passion for writing, eventually finding the courage to share her voice with the world.
 Parents will appreciate the way it validates internal conflict and the quiet rebellion of creativity.
 It is a gentle but powerful lesson in staying true to your identity, even when your surroundings feel restrictive.
 Ideal for children ages 6 to 9, it fosters conversations about history, gender roles, and the resilience required to follow a dream.

 The book addresses the harsh realities of early colonial life and religious strictness.
 The approach is direct but age-appropriate.
-While the Puritan setting is religious, the narrative focuses on the secular struggle for personal expression and gender equality.
 The resolution is triumphant and hopeful.

 An elementary student who loves writing or drawing but feels shy about sharing it, or a child who enjoys historical stories about people who challenged the status quo.

-It is helpful to provide brief context on what a 'colony' was and why the Puritans had such strict rules, as this explains the stakes of Anne's 'rebellion.'
+It is helpful to provide brief context on what a 'colony' was and why the Puritans had strict rules about women's education and expression, as this explains the stakes of Anne's 'rebellion.'
 A parent might see their child being told that 'girls/boys don't do that' or notice their child hiding a creative project for fear of judgment.

 Younger children (6-7) will focus on the adventure of the sea voyage and the beauty of the poetry.
 Older children (8-9) will grasp the systemic barriers Anne faced as a woman and the importance of her literary legacy.